2026 FHA Loan Limits

 Find FHA mortgage limits for single-family and multi-unit properties in your area

 FHA loan limits determine the maximum amount you can borrow with an FHA loan.
 These limits vary by county and property type, with higher limits in areas with higher housing costs.
-The limits are updated annually based on median home prices.
+The limits are updated annually based on median home prices and the House Price Index (HPI).

 Special Exceptions